java-crypto/cross_platform_crypto/docs/argon2.md

 #### Serious security note

-To get a comparable output I'm using a function called "generateFixedSalt16Byte" that is providing an output of 16 "x00" values for the salt. **Never ever** use this in production but the correct "generateSalt16Byte" function.
+To get a comparable output I'm using a function called "generateFixedSalt16Byte" that is providing an output of 16 "x00" values for the salt. **Never ever** use this in production but instead the correct "generateSalt16Byte" function.

 ## :warning: Security warning :warning: